We believe in community at St Mary’s

-As Community Liaison Leader it is my role to build strong relationships/partnerships within both the St Mary’s school community and the wider Lancefield/Romsey and surrounding community.
+Community Liaison involves building strong relationships/partnerships within both the St Mary’s school community and the wider Lancefield/Romsey and surrounding community.
 It is about making connections with the community in order to provide our students with a broader range of experiences from community groups coming into the school and our students experiencing community life outside of school.
-The role includes working with student groups such as the Environment Group and the Mini Vinnies.
+This also includes working with student groups such as the Environment Group and the Mini Vinnies.

-Walk to School Month (a VicHealth initiative), St Mary’s Feast Day, National Ride 2 School Day, National Day of Action Against Bullying, Book Week, Working Bees, Student Showcases, Fundraisers, Mother’s & Father’s Day Breakfasts, Grandparents Day and Day for Daniel.
+Fortnightly assemblies, St Mary’s Feast Day, Walk to School Month, National Ride 2 School Day, National Day of Action Against Bullying, Book Week, Working Bees, Student Showcases, Fundraisers, Mother’s & Father’s Day Events, Grandparents Day, Day for Daniel, Anzac Day & Remembrance Day.

 Another aspect of the role is building partnerships with local community groups.
-We now have strong partnerships with the following groups – Deep Creek Landcare Group, Lancefield & Romsey Neighbourhood Houses, Country Women’s Association, Lancefield Mens Shed, Romsey Lancefield RSL, Willowmeade Aged Care in Kilmore, Lancefield Historical Society, both Lancefield Golf & Cricket Clubs, Lancefield Mercury & the Romsey Rag.
+We now have strong partnerships with the following groups – Deep Creek Landcare Group, Lancefield & Romsey Neighborhood Houses, Country Women’s Association, Lancefield Mens Shed, Romsey Lancefield RSL, Willowmeade Aged Care in Kilmore, Lancefield Historical Society, both Lancefield Golf & Cricket Clubs, Lancefield Mercury & the Romsey Rag.
 We continually strive to build further partnerships with our local community groups.

-It is important to keep everyone informed of what is happening in regards to school community so I publish Community News in the schools fortnightly newsletter and monthly in the community editions of the Lancefield Mercury and Romsey Rag.
-We also regularly contact the local newspapers to let them know of events and activities happening at the school.
+Community News is published in the school’s fortnightly newsletter and monthly in the community editions of the Lancefield Mercury and Romsey Rag.
+We also regularly contact the local newspapers to share events and activities that are happening within our school community.

-Mini Vinnies: a group of students who get together to help those in need within their school or wider community.
-Mini Vinnies introduces students to social justice issues, to the St Vincent de Paul Society and to living faith through action.
-I assist the students in running fundraisers and awareness campaigns for those in need.
-Community organisations that we have assisted in the past include Caritas, MacKillop Family Services and Refugee Groups.
+Mini Vinnies are a group of students who get together to help those in need within their school or wider community.
+Mini Vinnies introduce students to social justice issues, to the St Vincent de Paul Society and to living faith through action.
+Students run fundraisers and awareness campaigns for those in need.
+Community organisations that St Mary’s have assisted in the past include Caritas, MacKillop Family Services and Refugee Groups.
 We also have fundraisers to help those affected by current events.
 For example Rochester Primary School (floods) and Exford Primary School (bus crash).

-Beginning in 2019, the Mini Vinnies now work with Feed it Forward, a generosity food movement connecting community one meal at a time.
-This initiative is run through the Lancefield & Romsey Neighbourhood houses and includes monthly lunches held at either Lancefield or Romsey where the students serve and interact with the patrons.
+Beginning in 2019, the Mini Vinnies began assisting at the local Feed it Forward lunches, a generosity food movement connecting community one meal at a time.
+This initiative is run through the Lancefield & Romsey Neighborhood Houses and includes monthly lunches held at either Lancefield or Romsey where the students serve and interact with the patrons.
 They also attend Willowmeade Aged Care in Kilmore on a monthly basis to interact with residents and help out with leisure activities.